 A degree in computer engineering can lead to work that is very different from one organization to another.
 Computer engineering is hardly one-size-fits-all and career opportunities abound in the development of hardware or in writing software, such as applications.
 Personal interest and ambition also play a part, guiding people into more specific aspects of the field.
 Whatever path a computer engineer chooses to follow, they should expect plenty of research, design, and testing in their profession.

-This guide offers a step-by-step plan for entering the field of computer engineering based on details provided by professional associations and the U.S. Bureau of Labor Statistics (BLS Dec.
-2015), which gives information about expected education, skills, and certification.
+This guide offers a step-by-step plan for entering the field of computer engineering based on details provided by professional associations and the U.S. Bureau of Labor Statistics, which gives information about expected education, skills, and certification.
 Read on to learn more about computer engineering careers, including details on credentialing, salaries, and job growth.

-Computer engineers typically need a bachelor’s degree in computer engineering, computer science, or software engineering to be able to work in the field, according to the BLS (BLS, Dec.
-2015).
-While some young programmers may bypass this step through extensive programming or building experience, it’s more common to get a degree.
+Computer engineers typically need a bachelor’s degree in computer engineering, computer science, or software engineering to be able to work in the field, according to the BLS (BLS, October 2021).
+While some young programmers may bypass this step, through extensive programming or building experience, it’s more common to get a degree.

 Not surprisingly, admissions requirements vary by institution.
 Some typical admission requirements to master’s degree programs in computer engineering include: